Name: Spirichev Viktor Nikolayevich

 Case History

 In May 2023, the Investigative Committee for the Krasnodar Territory initiated a criminal case against Viktor Spirichev, a believer from the village of Vyselki.
 The year before, massive searches took place in the region, affecting at least 51 people.
 Victor was accused of participating in organizing the activities of an extremist organization, and his accounts were blocked.
 After interrogation, the believer was released under a recognizance agreement.
-In December 2023, the case went to the district court.
+In December 2023, the case went to the district court, which two years later gave him suspended sentence.